LiZongyue/Classic-Model-Repoduce/Seq2Seq/README.md

  #### IF YOU CANNOT OPEN THE .IPYNB FILE, YOU CAN USE [LINK](https://nbviewer.jupyter.org/) TO OPEN IT.
  --------

+ ## Goal of the model:
+ Give a word as input, it will output a sequence which contains all characters of input in alphabetical order.

  ## Introduce to some used Tensorflow class and/or methods:

  1. TrainingHelper